FRC1257/robotics-training/docs/frc/1-Basics/5c-Making_Commands.md

 }
 ```

 * The `end()` function is called when the command is finished running.
-In this case, the `RollerIntake` is reverted to the `neutral` state, which we defined as the default.
-  * Side note: when the function is called, the `interrupted` variable will either be set to `true` or `false` depending on how the function was ended.
-The `interrupted` variable is set to `true` if another command had interrupted this command.
+In this case, we're not going to do anything special here.
+The subsequent action of the intake will be determined by which command runs next, so there's no need to explicitly change it to something when this command ends.
 * The `isFinished()` function is in charge of giving the conditions for which a command ends.
 By default, `false` is returned, which means that the function will never end by some specified condition in `isFinished()`.
 Instead, it will end when its corresponding button/trigger is no longer calling the command (we'll cover binding commands in the next section).

 ---